smartgeber Logo

-The article explores whether the city we became is a dystopian city, analyzing its characteristics and elements that contribute to a dystopian feel.
+This article explores whether the city we became is a dystopian city by examining its characteristics and what makes it feel dystopian to you.

 ```html